This topic explains how to install LabKey on a Windows machine, along with its prerequisites: Java, Apache Tomcat, and a database.

 To install PostgreSQL on Windows:

-- Download and run the Windows PostgreSQL one click installer.
+- Download and run the Windows PostgreSQL one click installer (Obtain the correct version from the supported versions page.
 When the wizard prompts you to choose where to install PostgreSQL, point it to the apps subdirectory, i.e. C:\labkey\apps\

 - Keep track of the PostgreSQL Windows Service account name and password.
 LabKey Server needs to ask for it so that we can pass it along to the PostgreSQL installer.